n8n-io/n8n-docs/docs/security/privileges.md

 # Groups
 ## What is a Group?
-A group is a set of users that can be granted specific permissions for one or multiple doctypes.
+A group is a set of users that can be granted specific permissions for one or multiple document types.
 The groups can be created, changed and deleted by the organization admins.
 Every organization admin has the rights to do this.
 If no group is configured all privileges are granted to the users within the organization.

 ## Groups and Priveleges management
-Groups are managed in Doc² under Settings -> Groups & Roles
+Groups are managed in DOC² under Settings -> Groups & Roles

-### Doc² group user mangement
+### DOC² group user mangement
 The Organization admin can add users to the groups.
 ![doc2 group user mangement](/_images/security/group-user.png)

-### Doc² group permission mangement
+### DOC² group permission mangement
 The Organization admin can set the group permissions.
 ![doc2 group permission mangement](/_images/security/group-permissions.png)

 ## Group permissions
-When creating a group, you can specify what privileges the users have for each doctype.
+When creating a group, you can specify what privileges the users have for each document type.

-The different types of Priveleges are:
+The different types of Privileges are:

 - view
 - update